Crystal Hotel (Portland, Oregon)

 Historic building in Portland, Oregon, U.S.

-The Crystal Hotel (formerly Hotel Alma) is a hotel located in downtown Portland, Oregon.
-Originally named the Hotel Alma, the building is listed on the National Register of Historic Places.
+The Crystal Hotel (formerly Hotel Alma) is a hotel located in downtown Portland, Oregon, United States.
+Originally named the Hotel Alma, the building is listed on the National Register of Historic Places and is considered a significant LGBTQ site.
 The property is operated by McMenamins.

 History

-Built in 1911 as the Hotel Alma, the building housed a hotel above and auto-focused business on busy Burnside.
-After World War II hosting the Club Mecca and later the Desert Room, which became a hallmark of vice within a US Senate hearing.
-By 1978, the building housed a gay bathhouse (Club Portland), and a gay bar, later known as Silverado.
+Built in 1911 as the Hotel Alma, the building housed a hotel above and auto-focused business on busy Burnside Street.
+After World War II the building hosted Club Mecca and later the Desert Room, which became a hallmark of vice within a US Senate hearing.
+By 1978, the building housed a gay bathhouse (Club Portland), and a gay bar, Flossie’s, later known as Silverado.

 After an extensive renovation and restoration, McMenamins opened the hotel on May 3, 2011.
+In 2019, The Oregonian's Michael Russell named the hotel's Zeus Café as one of "noteworthy scores" in a list of failed health department inspections, having scored 43, the lowest score of the year in Multnomah County.

 In 2023, the Zeus Café was renamed Hal's Café.